NumaDek/Quest-06-questrest/README.md

 ## Routes

-You can import the PostMan in the file `Quest-Rest.postman_collection`to test the routes.
+You can import the PostMan file `Quest-Rest.postman_collection` to test the routes.